 Expand allClose all

 Gout is caused by too much uric acid in your blood.
 It’s rarely caused by diet, though certain foods can trigger a gout attack.
 Over time, uric acid crystals can form and settle in your joints.
-If gout remains out of control, it could lead to permanent joint and bone damage.
+If gout remains uncontrolled, it could lead to permanent joint and bone damage.

 Uric acid is produced when your body breaks down purines found naturally in your body and in certain foods.